 What Does An Osteopath Do To Treat Me?

 The techniques and equipment osteopaths use varies throughout the profession.
-Here in North Finchley we use a very structural approach, using hands on techniques such as;
+Here in my Whetstone clinic I use a very structural approach, using hands on techniques such as;

 - Osteopathic Massage

 - Rock Taping

 The techniques I choose to use to treat you will depend on what your body needs or will respond best to at that time.

 If you’re in absolute agony, the last thing I will do is strong deep tissue massage work because it would probably make you worse for example.

 Some people don’t like the idea of manipulations (clicking), so to me there is no point trying to convince someone to have it done because it will only make that person tense up and become anxious about what’s about to happen, so in situations like that I simply wouldn’t do it.

 The number of sessions you need will depend on your problem and how long you have had it.
 By the end of your initial consultation I will tell you how many sessions you are likely going to need based on my experience and clinical judgement.